joshuaword2alt/OpenUtau/README.md

 #### The scope of OpenUtau does not include:
 - Full feature digital music workstation.
 - OpenUtau does not strike for Vocaloid compatibility, other than limited features.

+#### VocalShifter
+basically pitch for use like utau but better like melodyne https://utaforum.net/threads/how-to-use-vocalshifter.15433/